How to Buy

 Select and Transform a Neolithic Relics Database

-Continuing from the Hunting Neolithic Relics video we show how selection in Viewer and Radian Studio can be used to transform the data.
+Continuing from the Hunting Neolithic Relics video we show how selection in Viewer and Manifold Release 9 can be used to transform the data.
 We see how Viewer can write parallel SQL for you automatically.
 We see a small dolmen and a big one at ground level, and we get views of the great fortress at Saumur in France.

 Maryland LiDAR Sample Map

 A quick video showing how to open and use the maryland_lidar.map sample map available on the Manifold Viewer downloads page.
 The map shows LiDAR data for Charles County, Maryland, loaded on the fly from a web server in Maryland.
-Using the LiDAR data, a synthetic surface is automatically created, hill shaded and colored on the fly by either Radian Studio or Manifold Viewer.
+Using the LiDAR data, a synthetic surface is automatically created, hill shaded and colored on the fly by either Manifold Release 9 or Manifold Viewer.
 The video shows how to use the Bing and Google web server layers together with the LiDAR visualization.

 Explore Archaeological Sites in France

 We use a pre-built, pre-formatted, beginner-friendly project to discover almost all archaeological sites in France we can visit, from ancient Neolithic monuments dating back 6000 years to Roman amphitheaters and temples.
 A GIS expert prepared the project in Manifold Release 9 and published it as a Manifold format map so that anyone, virtually no skills required, can double-click that project open in Manifold Viewer.
 This video shows a beginner how to click open the project, click open the map and then navigate around, panning and zooming to see interesting sites.
 On your next visit to France bring Viewer and this freely downloadable project (download from the Manifold Viewer downloads page) with you to see all the memorable sites no ordinary tourist will ever see.